 Is Your Mortgage Interest Tax Deductible?

+The deduction on your taxes for mortgage interest is one of the benefits that comes from financing a new home purchase.
 If you itemize deductions on your tax return, your mortgage interest is likely to be tax deductible.

 If you meet both criteria above then you can deduct interest paid on up to $1 million of mortgage debt.
 (Note: if you took your mortgage out before Oct.
 13, 1987, this dollar limit does not apply).